sveinbjornt/Platypus/Documentation/Documentation.md

 <img src="images/script_path.png" width="492" alt="Platypus Script Path">

 Once you have selected a script, you can press the **Edit** button to open it in your default text editor.
 Platypus defaults to using a very basic built-in text editor.
-You can change this in the **Preferences** if you want to use a more capable external editor.
+You can change this in the **Settings** if you want to use a more capable external editor.

 The **New** button creates a script file in the Platypus Application Support folder and opens it in the default editor.
 The **Reveal** button reveals the script file in the Finder.